timothygein/atl-wdi/homework/javaScript/data-modeling/hw-solution.md

 > likely to have their own data (such as names and/or descriptions), so it
 > makes more sense to represent tasks as objects rather then just strings.
 >
-> A Task has:
-> -   a name
-> -   a time when it is begun
-> -   a time when it is completed
->
+> A task has a name, a date, and a start/finish time.

-> A Project has:
+> A Project has  a main namne, a manin title, and a main description.
-> -   a name
-> -   a description
-> -   a set of tasks

 ```javascript
 var task {